top of page

 What kind of results can I expect?

 Results vary depending on a myriad of factors.
 I have seen people lose no weight and lose as much as 100 lbs.
-Some variables include patient engagement in the lifestyle pillars of behavior, nutrition, and physical activity, a person’s genetics, their unique metabolism, their level of in their ability to succeed, medication prescribed, among others.
+Some variables include patient engagement in the lifestyle pillars of behavior, nutrition, and physical activity, a person’s genetics, their unique metabolism, their level of belief in their ability to succeed, medication prescribed, among others.

 What are some common side effects of the medication?